Golden Resources Mall

 Golden Resources Shopping Mall, or Jin Yuan (abbreviated from Chinese: 金源时代购物中心) is a major shopping mall located near the northwest Fourth Ring Road in Haidian District, Beijing, People's Republic of China.
-At the time of opening it was the largest mall by gross leasable area.
-In 2005, it became the world's second-largest mall when South China Mall in Dongguan, China was completed.
-It can be accessed by the Beijing Subway using Changchunqiao Station on Line 10.
+It was the largest mall by gross leasable area until 2005, when South China Mall in Dongguan, China was completed.
+It can be accessed by the Beijing Subway using Changchun Qiao station (Lines 10 & 12) or Landianchang station (Line 12).

-In English, the mall has earned the nickname "Great Mall of China", owing to its total area of 6 e6sqft over six floors.
+In older English reports in 2000s, the mall was nicknamed "Great Mall of China" due to its total area of 6 e6sqft over six floors.
 At 1.5 times the size of the Mall of America, Golden Resources Mall was the world's largest shopping mall from 2004 to 2005.

-The mall was completed on 20 October 2004 after 20 months of construction and opened four days later.
-The developer of the mall initially estimated that the mall would have 50,000 shoppers a day, however upon opening the actual number was far smaller, as few as 20 in an hour.
-At the time, prices of most goods sold inside the mall were far beyond the purchasing ability of most ordinary Chinese.
-In addition, the mall was relatively inaccessible due to it being located in what was the sparsely populated outer suburbs of the Beijing between the 3rd and 4th ring road.
+The mall opened on 24 October 2004.
+Footfall had been estimated at 50,000 a day, but upon opening was as small as 20 in an hour.
+At the time, prices were far beyond the purchasing ability of most ordinary Chinese, and the mall was relatively inaccessible, being located in the sparsely populated outer suburbs of Beijing between the 3rd and 4th ring road.

 Fu Yuehong, general manager of the New Yansha Group which operates nearly half the mall, explains:

 From the beginning we wanted the largest shopping center in the world [...]
 We are the country with the most people in the world.
 We have the fastest growing economy.
 The largest mall shows our progress as a society [...]
 We think it will take three to five years to start making a profit.

-Today, with the growth of the Chinese middle class, the number of shoppers has increased tremendously over the years with the mall being crowded on weekends.
-A second phase of the mall opened across the street.
-Urban expansion of Beijing now places the mall in the urban area of Beijing, surrounded by numerous apartment complexes.
+By 2022, with the growth of the Chinese middle class, and the expansion of Beijing to place the mall in its urban area surrounded by apartment complexes, the number of shoppers had increased tremendously; the mall was crowded on weekends.

-The opening of Beijing Subway Line 10 Changchunqiao station in 2012 improved access to the mall.
-An additional subway line serving the mall, Line 12 is under construction with opening slated for 2023.
+Transport

+The East District of the shopping mall is located near Exit B of Changchun Qiao station (Subway Lines 10 and 12), and the West District of the shopping mall is located near Exit B of Landianchang station (Subway Line 12).